Feedback: A Short History

 —Andrey A. Danilov

-You will recall from the The Theory of TIM by Matti Otala elsewhere on this site, that one of the consequences of the discovery of TIM in early solid state amplifiers was the conclusion that the problem was caused by feedback.
+You will recall from the The Theory of TIM by Matti Otala elsewhere on this site, that one of the consequences of the discovery of TIM in early solid state amplifiers was the erroneous conclusion that it was caused by feedback.
 By the time high loop gain solid state amplifiers really made their presence felt in the mid 1970’s (remember those Japanese receivers with the cool looking dials and green and blue lights?), vacuum tube amplifiers had ruled the roost for close to 50 years.
 The problem more often than not with tube amplifiers was lack of loop gain, or due to transformer coupling and attendant phase shifts, the inability to apply large amounts to linearize the system – 1% distortion was the norm, but really good designs might get you to the 0.3~0.5% mark at 1 kHz.
 Reading through solid state technical literature of the time, one comes away with the sense that most designers were groping around in the dark, trying to make sense of the new solid state paradigm, high feedback and how to apply it.
 It is clear with hindsight that although the solutions were ultimately simple, the real cause of the dilemma was that there were a number of interlinking factors, which we will touch on a little later, that took some time to tease apart.

 Dealing with the 20 dB loop gains that were the norm in tube equipment left the vast majority of designers ill-equipped technically to make the transition to solid state Voltage Feedback Amplifiers (VFA) where the figures were 40 ~ 50 dB.
 There were a few notable exceptions of course, one of them being Bart Locanthi of JBL who, judging from this design dating from the mid 1960’s was already cognisant of the challenges of high(er) feedback.
-He employed degeneration of the LTP stage of what was then a very early high power solid state amplifier in order to improve the dynamic performance and linearity.
+He employed degeneration of the LTP stage of what was then an early high power solid state amplifier in order to improve the dynamic performance and linearity.
 Earlier in his career he had worked in analog computing where much of the research in the 1950’s was around military equipment and servo systems.
-He would therefore have been very aware of things like loop gain, slewing, transient recovery, phase and gain margin – all critical parameters in servo systems, and as the industry came to learn years later, solid state audio amplifiers, but a rather alien world to vacuum tube consumer electronics designers in the 1960’s.
+He would therefore have been aware of things like loop gain, slewing, transient recovery, phase and gain margin – all critical parameters in servo systems, and as the industry came to learn years later, solid state audio amplifiers, but a rather alien world to vacuum tube consumer electronics designers in the 1960’s.

 The Four Evils

 In the first of what I shall term the four evils, many amplifiers from the time ran the front end LTP transistors at very low tail currents in the 1 mA region and I’ve seen power amplifier designs with 500 uA tail currents – so 250 uA in each LTP half.
 This immediately limited the peak current that could be supplied to the TIS integrator (trans-impedance stage aka VAS), and severely hobbled the LTP’s ability to handle input transients because it lacked the current needed to charge and discharge the compensation capacitor rapidly at HF.
 The second evil was the failure to degenerate the LTP transistors – the gm as a result was high, contributing to the high overall loop gain.
 Worse however, the high gm results in a narrow linear operating region such that each half of the pair can be ‘flipped’ ON or OFF with very small differential input signals – and that, as we shall see, is a serious shortcoming.
 The third evil was the lack of high fT, large SOA output devices – the 2N3055/2N2955 and later MJ15003/MJ15004 devices featured pedestrian 1~2 MHz fT’s – in other words, they were incredibly bandwidth limited and would only work in a system if the unity loop gain frequency (ULGF) was low.
 All the more reason why Bart Locanthi’s amplifier was such a breakthrough as he built a credible amplifier with what by today’s standards would be seriously compromised output devices.
 If one has to try to design an amplifier with these devices today, the unity loop gain frequency would have to be set to 300 kHz – about 5 times lower than in modern amplifiers where devices like the NJW3281/1302 are employed that have fT’s of 30 MHz, very high Ic vs hFE linearity and superb SOA capability.
 There were a number of cases where commercial amplifiers would self destruct if the wrong type of speaker cable was used (it needed to have high inductance to isolate any capacitive load).
-These products were marginally stable with insufficient gain/phase margin to deal with real world loads because the feedback loop had been closed too near the output stage HF pole.
+These products were marginally stable with insufficient gain/phase margin to deal with real world loads.
 The fourth evil was that in order to tame the tendency to break into oscillation given the high loop gains and slow output stages, heavy MC (Miller Compensation) around the TIS (VAS) was applied, where I have seen capacitor values as high as 1 nF.
 In an attempt to tame the amplifiers predilection to break into oscillation, all sorts of frequency shaping networks were applied across LTP load resistors, or heavy handed shunt compensation was used from the TIS output to ground in these old designs.
 With modern circuit simulation CAD tools like LTspice, amplifier compensation design and optimization is a cinch – designers in the 1970’s were in effect ‘flying blind’ in this area.

 When you present an amplifier with a fast transient on its input, the LTP pair has to charge the compensation capacitor around the 2nd stage TIS integrator.
 In an amplifier that suffers from the evils mentioned earlier (and especially evils one, two and four – low tail current, high gm and oversized compensation capacitor), the LTP transistor halves will switch fully ON or fully OFF depending on the signal slope (+ve or -ve).
 When the amplifier does this, it runs open loop – i.e. without feedback and the output then slews towards one of the supply rails.
 The result in severe cases is the output rams up against one of the supply rails until the LTP regains control again 10’s of micro seconds later and the loop runs normally again until the next music transient.
 This is what TIM is and it sounded terrible to audiophiles who were used to the smooth, euphonic sound of tubes.
 In designs that did not go ‘fully TIM’, the amplifier would slew for a shorter period, but not ram up against either of the supply rails.
 The sound was equally objectionable and this is called SID or Slewing Induced Distortion.
 There are plenty of commercial amps and DIY designs from the period with a sine wave input stimulus that went into slewing at 30 or 35 kHz – already absolutely unthinkable by the standards of 1998 when Colloms piece was published.